emproof-com/workshop_firmware_reverse_engineering/tasks/license_check_anti_patching/task.md

 In this exercise, you’ll inspect such a check and try to bypass it.

 1. Open `license_check_crc` in Ghidra or Binary Ninja.
 Analyze the license check: how does it work?
+Note: Use the `*.armv7` for Binary Ninja Free; the free version doesn’t support AArch64.

 2. Patch the binary in `main` so it always jumps to “Access granted!”.
 Run the binary.
 What happens?